Armenian and Azerbaijani flags side by side representing historic peace agreement progress

 Armenia and Azerbaijan Move Closer to Historic Peace Deal

-Two countries that have been locked in conflict since the Soviet Union's collapse are now closer than ever to signing a peace treaty that could transform an entire region.
+Two countries that have been locked in conflict for decades are now within months of signing a historic peace agreement.

 Based on reporting by Google News - Peace Agreement